shubhmaheshwari3807-cmyk/Python_Projects/README.md

 -  **Simple Notes App:** Lets the user append multiple notes to a file and then reads and displays all saved notes.
 -  **Line-by-Line Reader:** Writes multiple lines to a file, reads them back one at a time using readline(), and also demonstrates reading a fixed number of      characters using read(n).
 -  **Login Credential Saver:** Saves a username and password to a file, displays them, and lets the user update the credentials by reopening the file in write mode.
+-  **To-Do List Manager:** Lets the user append tasks to a file, view the full list, and delete the file entirely using the os module.